remblock/REMChain-Full-Node-Setup/README.md

 # REMChain-Full-Node-Setup - (Ubuntu 18.04)

 #### This script will automate the entire process required to set up a full node.
-Please note that before proceeding you will need to replace (api.remblock.io) and (contact@remblock.io) with your own values.
-These can be found on the Nginx Reverse Proxy section of the code.
+Please note that before proceeding you will need to replace (rem.remblock.io) and (contact@remblock.io) with your own values.
+These can be found on the Nginx Reverse Proxy and SSL Certifcate section of the code.

 ***